By Thaddeaus Thompson

-However, the expectations, such as hopes and aspirations a successful democracy exhibits has fallen short in Nigeria.
-Those in power may disagree with the populace on the interpretation of democracy and maybe right if we are to consider the definition of a democratic country.
+However, the expectations, such as hopes and aspirations a successful democracy exhibits have fallen short in Nigeria.
+Those in power may disagree with the populace on the interpretation of democracy and maybe right if we are to consider the definition of a democratic country, as stated earlier.

-What can also improve Nigeria’s democratic system is purging the old guard and bringing in fresh blood politicians because it’s their future and not our future.
+What can also improve Nigeria’s democratic system is purging the old guard and bringing in fresh-blood politicians because it’s their future.
 This is not to take away the traditional values which depict the young should respect their elders.

-Nigeria needs a president that is not older than 50 years; is sophisticated, attuned with modern business concepts, technology and development, and believes in inclusion, particularly young university graduates.
+Nigeria needs a president that is not older than 50 years; is sophisticated, attuned to modern business concepts, technology, and development, and believes in inclusion, particularly young University graduates.
 Nigeria’s democracy is also affected by a society that has for decades honored criminals and oppressors.

 Adjustments in these areas are key components that could help foster democracy.
 The government is not the only area to blame for Nigeria’s failed democracy; a culture of “duping and 419” has been allowed to gain firm grounds for too long.
-Nigerians should openly condemn criminality, particularly its leaders, in order to build back the nation’s reputation and boost investor-confidence.
+Nigerians should openly condemn criminality, particularly within its leadership, in order to build back the nation’s reputation and boost investor confidence.

 There has not been a single administration that stood against corruption in Nigeria, whereby the population was educated on the consequences of being portrayed as one of the most corrupt nations on earth.
 It should not be a surprise that after 60 years of Independence, a handful of elected officials have had the courage to weep over the destructive nature of corruption in the country.